AriFordsham/GHCWiki/internships.md

 You can apply ANY TIME.
 Internships are not just the summer months.
 Contact one of us (simonpj@…, simonmar@…) in the first instance (or another sponsor if they are more suitable).

 To apply, follow the instructions at [ http://research.microsoft.com/aboutmsr/jobs/internships/](http://research.microsoft.com/aboutmsr/jobs/internships/), **and email one of us to say that you have done so**.
-Do not omit the latter step; across the whole of MSR there are hundreds of applicants.
+Do not omit the latter step; across MSR there are hundreds of applicants, and if we don't hear from you personally we may miss your application.
+If you don't get a reply to your email, try again - the spam filter may have caught it.

 A CV is typically a boring, dry kind of thing, consisting entirely of data (education, employment, publications, talks etc etc).
 Yes, we need that, but **please also include a final section entitled "Personal research statement"**.
 This should address the following questions: